 It’s summer: time to leave the keyboard and go play outside!
 After some googling (and after realizing that an FPV Multicopter is currently completely out of budget) I’ve decided to give a try at KAP, or Kite Aerial Photography.
 The idea is pretty easy and not new: just append a camera below a kite and take a snapshot.
-According to Wikipedia, the first known KAP session dates back to the eighteen century, thanks to Arthur Batut, a french photographer who’s been a pioneer in aerial photography.
+According to Wikipedia, the first known KAP session dates back to the nineteen century, thanks to Arthur Batut, a french photographer who’s been a pioneer in aerial photography.

 Disclaimer: as it can be easily found by googling around a bit, I work for IBM.
 The following article, however, express only my personal views and opinions and doesn’t represent in any way those of my employer.
 Moreover, it is not intended to be an exhaustive technical description of Bluemix (there are official docs available covering the topic) or a part of it, but just a summary of some experiments I did with the platform…enjoy!